 The book elevated John’s status as “the gifting guy” and helped him reach new audiences

 John did not write the book primarily for business reasons, but it definitely helped his business.
-He doubled his speaking fees from $7,500 to $15,000, and was able to secure over 15 paid gigs to discuss the ideas in the book within the first year.
+He more than doubled his speaking fees from $7,500 to $20,000, and was able to secure over 15 paid gigs to discuss the ideas in the book within the first year.